Elizabeth Warren Releases Plan To Pay For ‘Medicare For All’ Proposal, Avoiding Middle Class Tax Hikes

 The Massachusetts Senator had been coming under attack for her lack of details on how the program would be paid for, but on Friday, she responded with a detailed plan showing how the estimated $20.5 trillion program will be funded.
 Critics contended that her Medicare for All proposal would cost up to $34 trillion over the next decade, but Warren tapped a team of economists and health policy experts who came up with the lower estimate as well as a plan to pay for it.

 As CNN reported, Warren’s plan seems to set her apart from fellow 2020 presidential candidate Bernie Sanders, who released a proposal that called on new middle class taxes.
-Warren’s plan instead seeks to tax businesses and the wealthy, with a new tax on net worth of billionaires.
+Warren’s plan instead seeks to tax businesses and the wealthy, with a new tax on the net worth of billionaires.

 Billionaires would be subjected to a tax of three cents on every dollar of net worth over $1 billion.
 This would be on top of the wealth tax that Warren proposed that would place a 3-percentage-point levy on billionaires, CNN noted.
 The wealthiest 1 percent would also be taxed on capital gains income each year, rather than at the time of sale.

-Warren’s plan also empowers the IRS to crack down on tax evasion and fraud with a focus on high-income earners.
+Warren’s plan also empowers the IRS to crack down on tax evasion and fraud, with a focus on high-income earners.
 There would be a variety of other taxes, including an estimated $8.8 trillion collected from companies over 10 years in what she termed an “Employer Medicare Contribution.”

 Warren’s plan would include a four-year transition from the current system to Medicare for All.